 Professor Thomas W. Merrill Returns to Columbia Law School Faculty

-Expert in property, administrative, and environmental law
+Merrill is an expert in property, administrative, and environmental law.

 Media Contact: Nancy Goldfarb, 212-854-1584,firstname.lastname@example.org Public Affairs Office:212-854-2650, email@example.com